darellanodev/gif-tower-defense/README.md

 - [ ] Create a MapProvider class to load and provide maps, and a Maps file with all the maps
 - [ ] Extract variables and functions from main.ts to Game class
 - [ ] When upgrading a tower, make the progress bar slowest depending on the upgrading level
-- [ ] Improve map data (for example remove row01, row02 and use an array instead)
+- [x] Improve map data (for example remove row01, row02 and use an array instead)
-- [ ] Adapt tile generator to accept an improved data from levels data provider (now is using the old format with commas and @ separator)
+- [x] Modify tile generator to accept an improved data from levels data provider (now is using the old format with commas and @ separator)
 - [x] Increase the strength of the enemies.
 Now is too easy
 - [x] Make the boss progress bar slowest
 - [x] Make more space between enemies